jni/git-tutorial/2-working.md

 because "sprouting" one is cheap and easy.

 {% highlight console %}
-$ git checkout -b headings  # make branch to add headings
+$ git checkout -b use-switch  # make branch to use switch statement
 {% endhighlight %}

-You should read that as: check out the current branch into a new branch called `headings`.
+You should read that as: check out the current branch into a new branch called `use-switch`.
 This is a good opportunity to learn about aliases, which are short names for commands that make them more memorable:

 {% highlight console %}